TheGoldData/gsite/README_eng.md

 Installation
 ============

 After you download and unzip the file.
-You can go to the Goldsite folder, and open your shell, runs setup.bat from directory bin/ to guide you a install process.
+You can go to the GSite folder, and open your shell, runs setup.bat from directory bin/ to guide you a install process.

 This guide will create a project, make the database import ,and one theme import for you.